 Link example: http://quod.lib.umich.edu/cgi/t/text/text-idx?c=acls;idno=heb90009.0001.001;view=text;rgn=div1;node=heb90009.0001.001:6

 PLEASE NOTE: All MARC records going forward will be made available in Unicode UTF-8 format rather than the older MARC-8 format.
-The records are MARC21, USMARC records prepared by the University of Michigan Libraries.
-There is a discrepancy between the number of files and the number of books in the collection due to the fact that multi-volume sets have a single record.
+The records are MARC21, USMARC records.
+There is a discrepancy between the number of files and the number of books in the collection due to the fact that multi-volume sets share a single record.
 Every effort has been made to bring these records up to current national standards.

 - Record Type: a - Language material